Skip to main content

 Common Questions Answered

-How does Databricks Instructed Retriever achieve a 70% improvement over traditional RAG pipelines?
+How does Databricks' new AI retriever achieve a 70% performance improvement over traditional RAG methods?